ionic-team/stencil-site/src/docs/output-targets/custom-elements.md

 This flag defaults to `false` when omitted from a Stencil configuration file.

+> Note: At this time, components created not using JSX may not be automatically defined.
+This is a known limitation of the API and users should be aware of it

 ## Making Assets Available

 For performance reasons, the generated bundle does not include [local assets](/docs/local-assets) built within the JavaScript output,